woc-hack/kjd/VCAnalyzer/README.md

 ## Output
-The output of the tool is a .csv file with one line for each project that had copied a vulnerable file for a particular CVE ID.
+The output of the tool is a .csv file with one line for each project that copied a vulnerable file for a particular CVE ID.

 The output records contain the following fields:
   - CVE ID